Boddington Western Australia

 The establishment of Bauxite mining in 1979 at Boddington, continues to service Western Australia's alumina refinery at Worsley (near Collie).
 Further mining followed with the opening of the Boddington Gold Mine in 1987.
 Together the Gold & Bauxite mines create a thriving rural mining town.

-Surrounding districts include Williams, Wandering, Quindanning and Dwellingup, each with their own rich history, with connections through the years through settlements, railways, roads, rivers and a stong aboriginal
+Surrounding districts include Williams, Wandering, Quindanning and Dwellingup, each having their own rich history, with connections over the years through settlements, railways, roads, rivers and a strong aboriginal prescence.